 Eagle Ford Trucking Accident Risk Level

-The most dangerous areas are in some of the counties considered to be in the “core” of the play, drawing the most drilling activity and the biggest profits for oil companies.
+The areas where the Eagle Ford trucking accident risk level is highest are in some of the counties considered to be in the “core” of the play, drawing the most drilling activity and the biggest profits for oil companies.
 The report says that between 2009 and 2011 in Karnes, LaSalle and Dimmit counties, crashes involving a commercial vehicle increased 470 percent, while total crashes increased 98 percent.
-And the report doesn’t see the risk of accidents going away anytime soon.
+Looking at this data the report doesn’t show the risk of accidents going away anytime soon.

 However, as the Eagle Ford trucking accident risk level increases companies are becoming more aware of the danger present.
 More and more companies are realizing the best strategy to limit accidents in the Eagle Ford region and especially in San Antonio is to create a culture of safety.
 Many families have suffered tragedies as a result of preventable accidents and with those accidents came costly lawsuits.
 Presidents of these companies and owners alike are realizing their mistakes and are putting in efforts to rectify the situation by implementing stronger safety standards.
 But there is always room for human error, so you’ll never know when tragedy might strike, but you can rest assured here at Carbin & Shaw we have seasoned attorneys ready to stand by your side in the event of a costly trucking accident.

 Don’t go up against a giant company alone.
 These companies have teams of lawyers ready to fight for their best interests, so be sure you have a team of lawyers ready to fight for yours.
 If you need to speak with an experienced injury attorney call the Carabin Shaw, day or night, at 800-862-1260 we will gladly pair you with an attorney that can navigate your case and help you get the biggest award for your claim.
 Don't delay call us today!